Daniel Tammet: Career

 In 2002, Tammet launched the website, Optimnem.
-The site offers language courses (currently French and Spanish) and has been an approved member of the UK National Grid for Learning since 2006.
+The site offered language courses (as of 2015, French and Spanish) and had been an approved member of the UK National Grid for Learning since 2006.
+The website has been offline since January 2022, as of November 2023 redirecting to a "domain is for sale" page.

 Born on a Blue Day received international media attention and critical praise.
 Booklist magazine contributing reviewer Ray Olson stated that Tammet's autobiography was "as fascinating as Benjamin Franklin's and John Stuart Mill's" and that Tammet wrote "some of the clearest prose this side of Hemingway".
 Kirkus Reviews stated that the book "transcends the disability memoir genre".

 For his US book tour, Tammet appeared on several television and radio talk shows and specials, including 60 Minutes and the Late Show with David Letterman.
 In February 2007, Born on a Blue Day was serialised as BBC Radio 4's Book of the Week in the United Kingdom.

-His second book, Embracing the Wide Sky, was published in 2009.
+Tammet's second book, Embracing the Wide Sky, was published in 2009.
 Allan Snyder, director of the University of Sydney Centre for the Mind, called the work 'an extraordinary and monumental achievement'.
-Tammet argues that savant abilities are not "supernatural" but are "an outgrowth" of "natural, instinctive ways of thinking about numbers and words".
-He suggests that the brains of savants can, to some extent, be retrained, and that normal brains could be taught to develop some savant abilities.
+Tammet argues that savant abilities are not "supernatural" but "an outgrowth" of "natural, instinctive ways of thinking about numbers and words".
+He suggests that the brains of savants can to some extent be retrained, and that normal brains could be taught to develop some savant abilities.

 Thinking in Numbers, a collection of essays, was first published in 2012 and serialised as BBC Radio 4's Book of the Week in the United Kingdom.

-His translation into French of a selection of poetry by Les Murray was published by L'Iconoclaste in France in 2014.
+Tammet's translation into French of a selection of poetry by Les Murray was published by L'Iconoclaste in France in 2014.

 Tammet's first novel, Mishenka, was published in France and Quebec in 2016.

 Every Word Is a Bird We Teach to Sing, a collection of essays on language, was published in the UK, US, and France in 2017.
 In a review of the book for The Wall Street Journal, Brad Leithauser noted that "in terms of literary genres, something new and enthralling is going on inside his books" and that the author showed "a grasp of language and a sweep of vocabulary that any poet would envy".

 Portraits, a bilingual first poetry collection, was published in French and English in 2018.

 Written in French as a letter to a non-believing friend, the creative non-fiction work Fragments de paradis ("Fragments of Heaven") was published in France and Canada in 2020.